 As for my past lives, they wouldn’t say anything when I asked, only that I should inquire with my medium friend back home to find out what she had to say.
 Eli cautioned me that receiving such information might complicate my life even more.
 Of necessity, that’s why we incarnate without memories of our prior lives on the space and time continuum.

-At first, these seemed frivolous questions, yet they were profound, perhaps too much so, to answer satisfactorily.
+At first, these seemed frivolous questions, yet they were profound, perhaps too much to answer satisfactorily.
 Likewise, the notion of prior lives.
 But what did I know?
-I needed my companions to clarify things, although I suspected their answers would probably confuse me even more.
+Evidently, not as much as I thought when I first arrived here.

-As I made my way back to the cabin, I considered how I wished to go beyond the old beliefs of the Flatlands, where I had been so cavalier in dismissing the existence of the soul and its immortality.
+I decided it was time to return to the cabin, even though I still had plenty on my mind.
+I considered how I needed to go beyond the old beliefs of the Flatlands, where I had been so cavalier in dismissing the existence of the soul and its immortality.
 It was now apparent that I had disregarded many of life’s most important questions by remaining closed and antagonistic to what seemed beyond my comprehension.

-Then again, it's much easier that way since it’s not necessary to work through the questions; just deny what you don’t understand and then feel superior for being able to see through such ignorance.
+Then again, it's much easier that way since it’s unnecessary to work through the questions; you need only deny what you don’t understand and then feel superior for being able to see through such ignorance.
 In the past, I thought such questions were only for believers who needed a crutch.
 Now, I was beginning to wonder if it was me who needed the crutch...the crutch of denial.

-For now, I decided these questions aside.
-More important is that I don’t again become mired in the Lowland’s ruts after returning.
-Rather than remaining jaundiced about life’s shortcomings, I could be supremely grateful for what I had and what I had discovered on this Summit.
-My choice; my destiny!
+For now, I decided to leave these questions aside.
+It was more important that I don’t again become mired in the Lowland’s ruts after returning.
+Rather than remaining jaundiced about life’s shortcomings, I could be supremely grateful for what I had and discovered on this Summit.
+My choice, my destiny!
 However, I would have to find a way to remember my time here.

-As things stood now, I could sense something was holding me in the clutches of my past; perhaps the dragon Mo allude to, demanding I pay for some dreadful sin I committed in this life or some past life I no longer remembered?
-Was that karma?
+As things stood, I could sense something was holding me in the clutches of my past; perhaps the dragon Mo alluded to, demanding I pay for some dreadful sin I committed in this life or some past life I no longer remembered?
+But was that karma?

 In the past, Roman Catholics required penance to be acquitted and released.
 As for me, I had no intention of purchasing any of their Indulgences to buy my way out of their purgatory for whatever transgression I might have committed.

-As I approached the cabin, I stopped to reflect on all I had contemplated while hiking along the ridge.
-I remembered Nietzsche once said: All truly great thoughts are conceived by walking.
-I wasn’t sure how great my thoughts were on this walk, except I realised such were only possible by first having great questions.
+Just before approaching the cabin, I stopped to reflect on what I had contemplated on my hike.
+Nietzsche once said: All truly great thoughts are conceived by walking.
+I wasn’t sure how great my thoughts were on this walk, but I realised they were only possible by having great questions.

-Still, I had enough of these; what I wanted were answers.
-Before getting too neurotic about how little I knew, I made my way down the slope to our charming lodge, anxious to discuss what my sages might have to say.
+Still, I had enough questions; what I wanted now were answers.
+Before getting too neurotic about how little I knew, I scampered down the slope to our charming lodge, anxious to discuss what my sages might say.

-Pushing back on my chair with my feet perched up on the railing, I sat contently in the bright sunlight, happily guzzling down my pint of ale.
+Pushing back on my chair with my feet perched on the railing, I sat contently in the bright sunlight, happily guzzling down my pint.
 Whatever karma might mean, I had the freedom to choose whatever thoughts I wished to think.

-Instead of feeling upset about life not being perfect back home, I focused on all that felt right here and now in this extraordinary state of existence.
+Instead of feeling upset about life not being perfect back home, I focused on all that felt right here and now in this extraordinary realm.
 It wasn’t heaven, although it felt like it might be the next best thing.

 I couldn’t help thinking about my life in London should I return.
 Would it be business as usual where I was jostled about in academia’s narrow, hallowed halls?
-If only I could take this delightful existence with me by somehow replicating Summit U?
+If only I could take this delightful existence with me by finding a way to replicate Summit U back home.
 But how?
-I supposed I could set up an online university, although I’m not sure how that would be the same.
+I supposed I could set up an online university, though I’m not sure how that would work out.

-‘Before I offer you my views, I’d first like to hear what you have to say.’
+‘Before I offer you my views, I’d first like to hear what you think.’

-‘Okay… I admit it; I’m a bit sceptical.
-The karma concept, like predestination or fatalism, can easily be used as an excuse for shirking responsibilities.
-On the other hand, it might explain why I sometimes feel like I have an albatross hanging around my neck.’
+‘Okay… I admit it; I remain sceptical about the concept.
+Like predestination or fatalism, it can become an excuse for shirking responsibility.
+On the other hand, karma might come in handy to explain why I sometimes feel like I have an albatross hanging around my neck.’

 ‘Then let me ask what you consider the biggest challenges you’ve had to deal with?’ he asked.

-‘I don’t know why most everything in life has to turn into a struggle.
+‘I don’t know why so much of life has to be a struggle.
 Even when things should be fun, often they’re not.
-According to Mensa, I have an exceptionally high IQ, yet can’t figure out how to have a happy and harmonious life, particularly in my relations with women.
+According to Mensa, I have an exceptionally high IQ, yet I haven’t figured out how to have a harmonious life, particularly in my relations with women.

 ‘No, I don’t think you are,’ Eli said, smiling… ‘just a tad neurotic when you don’t get your way.’

 ‘Beliefs, James, beliefs,’ Mo said.
-‘Even after achieving what few others have attempted, your ego-mind wants to convince you that you’re a failure even when you, in your right mind, know you’re not.
+‘Even after achieving what few have attempted, your ego-mind wants to convince you that you’re a failure, though, in your right mind, you know you’re not.

 ‘Just because you haven’t found what you’re looking for,’ Eli said, ‘doesn’t mean you need to dwell on your shortcomings.’

 ‘I know, so why can’t I be content with my achievements or find the relationships I’ve always fancied?
-Some say I come across as arrogant, even narcissistic, even though I don’t mean to.
+Some say I come across as arrogant and narcissistic, although I don’t mean to be.
 But if it seems that way, perhaps it’s only me compensating for my insecurities.’

 ‘That’s possible,’ Eli said.
 ‘Narcissistic people are invariably insecure.
 Is that you?
 I don’t think so.
-What if your life is just as it should be in its current stage of conscious evolution, and your circumstances a reflection of the attitudes you’ve chosen, both consciously and unconsciously?
-What if your perceived failures aren’t mistakes or the unfortunate consequences of karma, but instead the experiences you unwittingly created for yourself?’
+What if your life is just as it should be in its current stage of conscious evolution, and your circumstances reflect the attitudes you’ve chosen, consciously and unconsciously?
+What if your perceived failures aren’t mistakes or the unfortunate consequences of karma; instead, the experiences you unwittingly created for yourself?’

-‘Still, why do I always seem to make life more difficult than it needs to be, as if I need to punish myself for something?
-I can’t think of any reason for doing this, apart from creating trouble for some adversaries along the way who probably had it coming.’
+‘Still, why do I always seem to make life more difficult than it needs to be as if I need to punish myself for something?
+I can’t think of any reason for doing this apart from creating trouble for some adversaries who probably had it coming.’

 ‘That’s an interesting hypothesis; I’ll have to think about that.’